sweetmandm/ionicons-iOS/ionicons/README.md

 CocoaPods is great:

-1. add `pod 'IonIcons'` to your Podfile
+1. add `pod 'ionicons'` to your Podfile
 2. `pod install`
 3. open the xcworkspace
 4. Modify your project's Info.plist file as described below